Anu11411/DSA_Challenge/README.md

-# Daily Problem Solving: Data Structures and Algorithms 🚀
+# 60-Day DSA Challenge 🚀⏳

 Welcome to my GitHub repository!
-Here, I tackle a variety of problems related to data structures and algorithms on a daily basis.
-This project is a part of my commitment to continuous learning and improvement in the field of computer science.

-## About 📚

-Every day, I solve at least one problem related to data structures and algorithms.
-The problems range from beginner to advanced levels, covering a wide array of topics such as:

-- **Loops**
-- **Nested Loops**
-- **Arrays and Strings**
-- **Linked Lists**
-- **Stacks and Queues**
-- **Trees and Graphs**
-- **Sorting and Searching**
-- **Dynamic Programming**
-- **Recursion and Backtracking**

-## Structure 🏗️

-Each problem is documented with:

-- The approach and solution
-- Code implementation in JAVA

-## Goals 🎯

-- Enhance problem-solving skills
-- Improve coding proficiency
-- Prepare for technical interviews
-- Explore and understand different algorithms and data structures
+I'm committed to enhancing my skills in data structures and algorithms over the next 60 days.
+During this period, I'll be solving a variety of problems, documenting my approach, and sharing my code implementation in Java.

-Feel free to explore the repository, review the solutions, and provide feedback or suggestions.
+Feel free to explore, review, and provide feedback.
 Let's learn and grow together!

 Happy coding! ✨